INSAS rifle: Design

+Factory-made brass catchers can be installed on the INSAS to collect used brass, although there are reports of improvised brass catchers made from used bottles and wire mesh.

+In 2023, it was reported that Star Aerospace has offered parts for modernizing INSAS rifles, which are approved by the Ministry of Home Affairs.
+Among the upgrades included by SA consist of picatinny rails for sights and attachments, folding stock and rubber fore and pistol grips.

 Performance

 The INSAS assault rifle was battle tested in the 1999 Kargil War.
-The three month long war was fought in the high altitudes of the Himalayas, where temperature would go as low as –20 degree Celsius.
-During the conflict the rifle encountered some problems such as occasional often serious stoppage, cracking of polymer magazine due to the cold weather and some other reliability issues such as firing in full auto when set for 3 shot burst.
+The three month long war was fought in the high altitudes of the Himalayas, where temperature would go as low as –20 degrees Celsius.

+During the conflict, the rifle encountered some problems such as occasional often serious stoppage, cracking of polymer magazine due to the cold weather and some other reliability issues such as firing in full auto when set for 3 shot burst.
 Similar complaints were also received from the Nepalese Army.
-In the Kargil war neither the INSAS proved reliable nor the Army was satisfied with the new rifle.
-Also the Army which was used to the 7.62×51mm NATO round for almost three decades, was dissatisfied with the stopping power of the new 5.56×45mm NATO rounds.
-In 2001, an improved variant of the rifle was introduced taking the feedback of the Indian Army.
-The new variant of the rifle was called INSAS–1B1.
+In the Kargil war, the INSAS proved neither reliable nor satisfactory for the Army.

+The Indian Army, which was used to the 7.62×51mm NATO round for almost three decades, was dissatisfied with the stopping power of 5.56×45mm NATO rounds.